MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Disable-CMBaseline.md

 ```

 ## DESCRIPTION
-The **Disable-CMBaseline** cmdlet disables one or more configuration baselines in Microsoft System Center Configuration Manager.
+The **Disable-CMBaseline** cmdlet disables one or more configuration baselines in Configuration Manager.
-After you disable a configuration baseline, System Center Configuration Manager no longer evaluates it for compliance on client computers.
+After you disable a configuration baseline, Configuration Manager no longer evaluates it for compliance on client computers.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.